AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

   AutoRenewPeriod:
     Type: Number
     Description: >-
-      The time period of auto renew. it will take effect.It could be 1, 2, 3, 6,
+      The time period of auto renew. it will take effect.
+It could be 1, 2, 3, 6,
       12. Default value is 1.
   KeyPairName:
     Type: String